Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow.md

 \cond SOC_AM62X || SOC_AM62AX || SOC_AM62PX || SOC_AM62DX
 - Once the application image (`.appimage`) is created one needs to copy or flash these to a supported boot media so that the application can start executing once the SOC is powered ON
 \endcond

+\cond SOC_AM275X
+- Once the application image (`.mcelf`) is created one needs to copy or flash these to a supported boot media so that the application can start executing once the SOC is powered ON
+\endcond